Exploring the MBTI and Myers Briggs Personality Types and applications | Personality Pathways

 Are you a "newbie" to Personality Type?
 If so, I suggest going here to get the basics on Myers-Briggs Personality Type.

-During a break at a workshop I was recently attending, Jeanie a friend of mine, who has long identified herself as an INFP type, recently asked me to help explain a curiosity: "I've never understood why as a "P" there is something about organizing that both appeals to me (organizing stuff I care about) and annoys me (other stuff).
-My daughter is an INFJ so her interest in organizing things makes sense and I am quite confident I'm not a "J" so my organizing interests and talents seem not to fit."
+An example of this sort of confusion occured during a break at a workshop I recently attended.
+Jeanie a friend of mine, who has long identified herself as an INFP type, recently asked me to help explain a curiosity: "I've never understood why as a "P" there is something about organizing that both appeals to me (organizing stuff I care about) and annoys me (other stuff).
+My daughter is an INFJ so her interest in organizing things makes sense and I am quite confident I'm not a "J" so my organizing interests and talents seem not to fit my type."

-While INFP and INFJ are both "NF" types their core motivation can be somewhat different.
-The dominant mental function of INFP is Introverted Feeling, whereas INFJs dominant mental function is Introverted Intuition.
+While INFP and INFJ are both "NF" types their core motivation, the centerpiece of their personalities, are quite different.
+The dominant mental function of an INFP is Introverted Feeling, whereas INFJs dominant mental function is Introverted Intuition.

 J and P Personality Types - the last letter in the 4 letter type code